int-brain-lab/website/README.md

 ## Development notes

 * Install Python requirements
+* Put the data in the `data/` subdirectory.
+Each session should be in a separate folder which name should be the insertion's uuid.
 * Launch the development server with `python flaskapp.py` (or `./run.sh`)
 * Go to `http://localhost:4321/`